MarcBoule/OnelabModels/ShellAndKelvin/README.md

 | Second	| Kelvin		| 0.00248%		| 0.00238%	| 94351	|
 | Second	| Shell			| 0.00349%		| 0.00423%	| 92028	|

+Comments: First order Kelvin seems noticeably more accurate than shell, but both shell and Kelvin are quite comparable for second order simulations.

 <a id="2Daxisymmetric"></a>
-## 2D Axisymmetric
+### 2D Axisymmetric

-2D model of the capacitance of a single sphere (with respect to infinity), with the Shell (pictured) and Kelvin transformations.
+2D model of the capacitance of a single sphere (with respect to infinity), with the shell (pictured) and Kelvin transformations.

 ![IM](img/2Daxisymmetric.jpg)

-Relative difference in the capacitance of the simulation compared to the analytical calculation:
+Relative difference in the capacitance of the simulation, when compared to the analytical calculation:

 | Order:	| Transform:	| Num int pts:	| 			| Dofs:	|
 | ---- | ---- | ---- | ---- | ---- |